UBC-MDS/dsci_522_group_8_bank_marketing_project/README.md

 ### License

-This project is licensed under the MIT License - see LICENSE.md for details.
+This project is licensed under the MIT License and Creative Commons License 4.0 (NonCommerical Attribution) - see LICENSE.md for details.

 ### References